 Use garbage collectors that reclaim memory no longer accessible by the application.
 Some garbage collectors are part of the language while others are add-ons.

-In systems with garbage collectors, set all non-local pointers or references to null, when the designated data is no longer needed, since the data will not be garbage-collected otherwise.
+In systems with garbage collectors, set all non-local pointers or references to null, when the designated data is no longer needed, since the data transitively reachable from such a pointer or reference will not be garbage-collected otherwise, effectively causing memory leaks..

 In systems without garbage collectors, cause deallocation of the data before the last pointer or reference to the data is lost.